 7.)
 You receive a .mp3 downloadable copy of the phone consult so that you can review it anytime you like!

-Don't be intimidated, I've had many non-technological savvy folks surprised how easy it was, AND how much more they learned during the horse coaching session without the "distraction" of riding.
-This allowed them to focus on raising their awareness and better understand equine instruction.
+Don't be intimidated, I've had many non-technological savvy folks surprised by how easy it was, AND how much more they learned during the horse coaching session without the "distraction" of riding.
+This allowed them to focus on raising their awareness and a better understanding of equine instruction.